-Pterygium is often referred to as Surfer’s Eye because it is largely linked to ultraviolet exposure and most often diagnosed in people who spend a lot of time outdoors.
+Pterygium is often referred to as Surfer’s Eye because it is largely linked to ultraviolet light exposure.
+This eye condition is most often diagnosed in people who spend a lot of time outdoors.
 It occurs when a growth of tissue forms on the outer layer of your eye.
 While it is not a serious condition, a pterygium can cause discomfort and impact your vision.

 With the most advanced technology available, our doctors can determine the severity of the pterygium and provide the best treatment plan for you.

-A pterygium is a growth of tissue that can affect one eye or both and people of all ages.
+A pterygium is a growth of tissue that can affect one eye or both and can affect people of all ages.
 It begins on the conjunctiva, the clear outer layer that covers the white part of your eye, and can grow onto the cornea.

-While it may not impact your sight in its early stages, if left untreated, a pterygium can spread over the front surface of your eye and cause blurred or double vision.
+While it may not impact your sight in early stages, if left untreated, a pterygium can spread over the front surface of your eye and cause blurred or double vision.

 A pterygium is a common eye condition that affects millions of people of all ages.
 Sun exposure is the main cause of a pterygium.
 For this reason, people who spend a lot of time outdoors or live in warmer climates are most at risk.
 Other risk factors include dry eyes and exposure to pollen, sand, smoke, and wind.

 To avoid pterygium, wear sunglasses when spending time outdoors to protect your eyes from the UV light and environmental irritants.
 Be sure to use over-the-counter eye drops (artificial tears) when your eyes are dry, red, or irritated.
 Scheduling routine eye exams is always recommended to ensure you’re experiencing your best vision possible.

 Pterygium doesn’t always require treatment but may need treatment if it is blocking your vision or causing severe discomfort.
 Eye drops or ointments with corticosteroids may be used to reduce inflammation.